River Derwent, Yorkshire: Course and character of the Derwent catchment area

-At Buttercrambe it continues southwards and through Stamford Bridge.
+At Buttercrambe the river continues southwards and through Stamford Bridge.

 The above two areas have similar physical and ecological characteristics.
-They have a combined catchment area of 256 km².
+They have a combined catchment area of 256 km2 (99 sq miles).
 Part of the Kirkham Bridge area is underlain by Corallian limestone.
 The areas are predominantly rural with undulating scenery.
 The Howardian Hills lie to the north of Buttercrambe and the Yorkshire Wolds to the east of Kirkham Bridge.
 There are many scattered villages in the agricultural landscape.
-The land near to the river is less than 20 metres high.
+The land near the river is less than 20 metres high.

 The River Derwent Special Area of Conservation runs through the length of both areas.
-Waste-water treatment works are located at Foston, Leavening, Harton, Whenby, Welburn and Settrington.
+There are waste-water treatment works at Foston, Leavening, Harton, Whenby, Welburn and Settrington.